-The Government has announced last week that new PBS listings for life-saving and life-changing medicines are released from October onwards, which deems to benefit more than 500,000 Australians.
+The Government has announced that new PBS listings for life-saving and life-changing medicines are released from October onwards, which may impact up to 500,000 Australians.

-Treatments for lung cancer, leukaemia, seizures or nerve pain, chemotherapy-induced nausea and high cholesterol levels are listed on the PBS.
+Treatments for seizures or nerve pain and high cholesterol levels are also listed on the PBS.

-The extended PBS listings from October onwards include:
+The extended PBS listings from October onwards will include:

-According to the Minister for Health Greg Hunt in an interview with Sunrise, the new inclusions will help save over $100,000 each year for some patients.
-Avastin, a breakthrough new medicine to treat stage four lung cancer, would have cost $189,000 without the subsidy.
-It will now help over 750 patients for only $6.50.
-More than 7000 patients will get access to a new medicine called Apotex for nausea from chemotherapy.
+According to the Minister for Health Greg Hunt's interview with Sunrise, the new inclusions will help save over $100,000 each year for some patients.
+For example, Avastin, treating stage four lung cancer, would have cost $189,000 without this new inclusion.
+It will now help over 750 patients for far less than what it originally cost.

-Ezetimibe for high cholesterol and Pregabalin for nerve pain are among the 15 other common drugs already listed will have their prices decreased.
-Ezetimibe helps over 300,000 Australians with up to $6 saving per script.
+Apotex, medicine treating chemotherapy-induced nausea, will also benefit more than 7000 patients from the inclusion.
+Ezetimibe, for high cholesterol, and Pregabalin for nerve pain, are also among the common drugs listed that will see their prices largely decrease.
+Ezetimibe for example, will help over 300,000 Australians save up to $6 saving per script.

-He also stated that this would overall generate a massive difference to the cost of living, with up to $60 or $70 in savings a year.
+This could overall generate a difference to the cost of living, with up to $60 - $70 in savings a year.

-This can be seen as a great effort from the Government to make medicines more affordable to Australian.
-A report in 2017 by Grattan Institute found that Australian drugs in general cost 3.7 times more than the global benchmark.
+This can be seen as a great effort from the Government to make medicines more affordable in Australia.
+A report in 2017 by the Grattan Institute already found that Australian drugs can cost 3.7 times more than the global benchmark.
 Particularly, Australia’s prices remain almost twice those of the UK, and 3.1 times higher than New Zealand’s.

-The Government is also reducing the price on 175 different medicines, savings of up to $390 million which will be across areas such as high cholesterol, or extreme pain and over 500,000 patients will benefit from them.
+The Government is helping to reduce the price on 175 different medicines, with savings of up to $390 million across multiple areas and over 500,000 patients may benefit from them.
+This initiative shows the Government’s commitment that Australians can have access to affordable medicines when they need to.

-This initiative has shown Government’s commitment to ensuring that Australians can have access to affordable medicines when needed.
 Additionally, from 1 January 2020, pensioners and concession card holders will enjoy a lower threshold to receive free or discounted medicines.
-Pensioners and concession card holders’ threshold will be reduced by 12 scripts and that of non-concession card holders will have the equivalent of 2 scripts.
+Their threshold will be reduced by 12 scripts and that of non-concession card holders will have the equivalent of 2 scripts.